 Understanding that you need to learn new technology was only your first mental hurdle to becoming digitally literate.
 Not only does you brain like to convince you that you don’t need to learn anything new, it also has a nasty habit of making you believe that you’re always right.
 Even if you find evidence that directly contradicts your beliefs!

 This is a phenomenon known as cognitive bias, and based on our experience, it’s one of the biggest reasons that we fall for scams.
 But it doesn’t stop there!
 In order to become a well-rounded, digitally literate consumer, you’ll also need to learn to control your emotions, understand and recognize your emotional state, and understanding your specific personality traits.

-So, becoming a smarter consumer and strong-arming scams isn’t always about learning something new; it’s just as much about learning where our strengths and weaknesses are, accepting them, and learning to overcome them.
+So, becoming a smarter consumer isn’t only about learning something new; it’s just as much about learning where our strengths and weaknesses are, accepting them, and learning to overcome them.

-What it is: Now that you’ve 1) given yourself permission to become digitally literate and 2) have taken a deep look at internal factors that might be holding you back, it’s time to start digging into the basics.
+Now that you’ve given yourself permission to become digitally literate and have taken a deep look at internal factors that might be holding you back, it’s time to start digging into the basics.